Expectant mother plays the lottery on the way to the clinic - and wins

 But what is the young mother planning with her unexpected lottery win?
 How they compared to the Totonto Sun explains that she wants to invest in the future and save up for a house.
 “But maybe we’ll treat ourselves to a new car or a vacation to celebrate,” she admits.

-At a Lottery draw in August, a player from the district of Kassel hits the jackpot.
-In game 77 he hits the correct numbers in the correct order.
+At a Lottery draw in August, a player from the Kassel district hits the jackpot.
+In game 77 he hits the correct digits in the correct order.
 Gambling can be addictive.
 Affected people can find help at the Federal Center for Health Education. (slo)

 #Expectant #mother #plays #lottery #clinic #wins